harness/developer-hub/docs/security-testing-orchestration/use-sto/orchestrate-and-ingest/run-scans-using-github-actions.md

 * You can run scans using [GitHub Action steps](/docs/continuous-integration/use-ci/use-drone-plugins/ci-github-action-step) and [Plugin steps](/docs/continuous-integration/use-ci/use-drone-plugins/run-a-git-hub-action-in-cie).

 * The type of step to use depends on your build infrastructure.
-GitHub Action steps are supported on Harness Cloud infrastructures only.
-Drone Plugin steps are supported on Harness Cloud and Kubernetes infrastructures.
+You can run STO scans using GitHub Action steps on Harness Cloud infrastructures only.
+You can run STO scans using Drone Plugin steps on Harness Cloud and Kubernetes infrastructures.

 * [GitHub](https://docs.github.com/en/actions/learn-github-actions/understanding-github-actions#the-components-of-github-actions) and [Harness](/docs/getting-started/learn-harness-key-concepts) use slightly different terminologies for similar concepts: